Our therapy dog in training. Saia brings quite the personality to our office. Saia is a November baby, loves fetch, and LOVES bones!

 I have loved and created art for as long as I can remember.
 Also having fallen in love with psychology, discovering a path that brings together my love of art and my passion for helping others has been the greatest gift.

-I earned my BA in Photography with a minor in Psychology from WCSU in 2018 and am in my final year working towards my MA in Art Therapy and Counseling at Albertus Magnus.
+I earned my BA in Photography with a minor in Psychology from WCSU and my Masters in Art Therapy and Counseling from Albertus Magnus College.
 Every day, I am so excited to work with individuals through the therapeutic and healing powers of art.
 I have personally experienced and witnessed time and time again how transformative art therapy can be for individuals' overall well-being, and I am grateful for every opportunity to help people heal, transform, and grow through the art.